samhswallow/13-DDT-PROJ/README.md

 ## Features

 - Internet Control: Restrict or allow internet usage for students during class.
-- Google Calendar Integration: Students can view what classes they have next.
-Or how long they have left in class.
+- Google Calendar Integration: Students can dynamically see there calander move throuhgout the day.
 - User-Friendly GUI: Intuitive interface built with Tkinter for easy classroom management.
 - Online Logging: Displays a list of students currently using the software.
 - Password Hashing: All passwords are securely hashed for safety.